cchamilt/WindowsMelodyRecovery/README.md

 Try to replicate a desktop for Windows based on One Drive and other backup tools since Windows 11 appears to trash boot drives.

+The default One Drive location is "C:\Users\<username>\OneDrive - Fyber Labs\PCbackup\shared" for common shared files.

+Backup files are stored in "C:\Users\<username>\OneDrive - Fyber Labs\PCbackup\<machine name>"

+If during the recovery process the machine name directory is not found, it will use the shared folder.

 ## Recover Windows 11

 ### One Drive install and setup its recovery system